Consensys/doc.tessera/docs/HowTo/Configure/Transaction-manager.md

 These must be built from source and can be found inside the `tessera-dist` module.

 ## Data recovery

 Tessera contains functionality to request transactions from other nodes in the network; this is useful if the database is lost or corrupted somehow.

 However, depending on the size of the network and the number of transactions made between peers, this can put heavy strain on the network resending all the data.

 ### How to enable

 The data recovery mechanism is intended to be a "switch-on" feature as a startup command.
 The times when you will need this will be known prior to starting the application (usually after a disaster event).
 When starting Tessera, simply add the following property to the startup command: `-Dspring.profiles.active=enable-sync-poller`.
 This should go before any jar or class definitions, e.g. `java -Dspring.profiles.active=enable-sync-poller -jar tessera.jar -configfile config.json`.

 ### How it works

 The data recovery procedure works by invoking a "resend request" to each new node it sees in the network.
 This request will cause the target node to resend each of its transactions to the intended recipient, meaning they will again save the transaction in their database.

-The target node will not send back transactions as a response the request in order to ensure that a malicious node cannot get access to the transactions. i.e. anyone can send a request for a particular key, but it will mean that the node that holds that key will receive the transactions, not the node making the request.
+The target node will not send back transactions as a response the request in order to ensure that a malicious node cannot get access to the transactions. example: anyone can send a request for a particular key, but it will mean that the node that holds that key will receive the transactions, not the node making the request.
 In normal usage, the node making the request and the node holding the public key are the same.